Chamunda Electricals IPO: Check GMP, allotment status, listing date & other details

 Palanpur-based Chamunda Electricals specializes in operating and maintaining up to 66 KV substations, testing and commissioning for up to 220 KV substations, and 1.5 MW solar power generation.
 Founded in June 2013, the company's services include erecting EHV class equipment, structures, earthing, control cable works, and other associated tasks for up to 220 KV (D Class) substations.

-For the nine month ended on December 31, 2024, Chamunda Electricals reported a net profit of Rs 2.91 crore with a revenue of Rs 18.43 crore.
-The company clocked a bottomline of Rs 2.44 crore with a revenue of Rs 20.07 crore in the financial year 2023-24.
-The company shall command a market capitalization of little more than 55 crore.

-Ahead of its IPO, the company raised a total of Rs 4.11 crore via anchor investors by allocating 8,22,000 equity shares.
+Chamunda Electricals is looking to raise a total of Rs 14.60 crore via IPO, which is entirely a fresh share sale of 29,19,000 equity shares.
+Ahead of its IPO, the company raised a total of Rs 4.11 crore via anchor investors by allocating them 8,22,000 equity shares.
 Anchor book included names like Paradise Moon Investments, Vikasa India EIF and SMC India Opportunities Fund.

-The grey market premium (GMP) for Chamunda Electricals has moved to Rs 21 apeice, suggesting gains of 42 per cent for the investors.
+Retail investors can apply for a single lot only or 3,000 equity shares amounting to Rs 1.5 lakh.
+Other investors need to apply for a minimum of two lots, or 6,000 equity shares, amounting to Rs 3 lakh.
+Last heard, the company was commanding a grey market premium of Rs 11 apiece, suggesting an upside potential of 22 per cent for the investors on the upper end of the price band.

+The issue was overall subscribed 8.86 times as of 2.30 pm on Tuesday.
+The issue saw bids for 1,71,24,000 shares for the 19,32,000 shares offered.
+The portion for retail investors was booked 15.56 times, while the quota for non-institutional investors (NIIs) was subscribed 4.6 times.
+The allocation for qualified institutional bidders (QIBs) saw bids for 56 per cent as of the same time.

 It has a team of more than 600 engineers, supervisors and other supporting staff well-equipped to handle complex projects with a high degree of accuracy.
 The net proceeds from the issue shall be utilized towards meeting the capital expenditure; funding the working capital requirements, repayment of term loans and cash credit; and meeting general corporate purposes.